 ACL Computer Use Policy (including e-safety and acceptable use with ACL equipment and centres)

-ACL Extended Leadership Team
+Responsibility Group: ACL Senior Leadership Team

-Policy Aims and Intentions
+• Policy Aims and Intentions

 Safety and security is a prime consideration for all education establishments using the Internet.
 To ensure we provide a safe learning environment for our users, ACL adheres to the internet safety policy and systems of its Internet Service Provider (ISP) and the JANET(UK) (Joint Academic NETwork).
 The systems are deployed to reduce the risks associated with Internet use in an education environment.